Henryk Merczyng: Physicist and engineer

 Some of Merczyng's research dealt with the theory of fluid flow through pipelines.
 The results of his studies were later used during the construction of Baku-Batumi oil pipeline.
 He also conducted comprehensive experiments in the field of optics and light waves (concerning mainly diffraction, wavelengths, and dispersion).

 He was a member of the Polish colony in St. Petersburg and belonged to the local Management Board of Polish Higher Courses.

 Historian and demographer

 Merczyng took particular interest in the history of reformation in Poland, issues of demography and historical geography.
-He conducted research on these topics in libraries and archives both in the Russian Empire and Austria-Hungary.
+He conducted research on these topics in libraries and archives in both the Russian Empire and Austria-Hungary.

 In 1887 he authored his "Ethnographical-Statistical Outline of the Numerical Strength and Distribution of the Polish Population" (Etnograficzno-Statystyczny Zarys Liczebności i Rozsiedlenia Ludności Polskiej), which was republished with changes in 1909.
 The new edition included significantly different data for the Russian Empire's territory – the first version relied on church statistics, while the second repeated results of the 1897 Russian census.
+In his 1909 work, Merczyng wrote that the Russian Census may have incorrectly classified up to half a million Poles as another (Belarusian) nationality.
+However, this did not affect the data or the map he published, which mirrors the figures reported in the 1897 Census.
+Merczyng's map from 1909 was included in Olgelbrand's Encyclopedia.